Women strike in Switzerland for fairer pay, more equality

-GENEVA (AP) — Women across Switzerland walked off the job, burned bras and blocked traffic Friday in a day of demonstrations to demand fairer pay, more equality and an end to sexual harassment and violence.
+GENEVA (AP) — Thousands of women across Switzerland walked off the job, burned bras and blocked traffic Friday in a day of demonstrations to demand fairer pay, more equality and an end to sexual harassment and violence.
 It was the first such protests in the Alpine nation in 28 years.

 Discontent over sexism and workplace inequality in prosperous Switzerland underpinned the women’s strike.
 Many protesters were also demanding more pay specifically for domestic workers, teachers and caregivers — jobs typically held by women.